sandalle/minecraft_bigreactor_control/README.md

 - 0.3.6
 	- Fix multi-reactors displaying on the correct monitors (thanks HybridFusion).
 	- Fix rod auto-adjust text position.
+	- Reactors store 10M RF and Turbines store 1M RF in their buffer.

 - 0.3.5
 	- Do not discover connected devices every loop - nicer on servers.
 Reset computer anytime number of connected devices change.